elixir-ecto/ecto/guides/Associations.md

    user_id: 1}]}
 ```

-In the example above, `Ecto.build_assoc` received an existing `user` struct, that was already persisted to the database, and built a `Post` struct, based on its `:posts` association, with the `user_id` foreign key field properly set to the ID in the `user` struct.
+In the example above, `Ecto.build_assoc` received an existing `User` struct, that was already persisted to the database, and built a `Post` struct, based on its `:posts` association, with the `user_id` foreign key field properly set to the ID in the `User` struct.

 ## Many-to-many

 ### Prep

 Let's assume we have two schemas: `Post` and `Tag`.
-The `Post` was defined in the previous section and the `Tag` one will be defined now.
+The `Post` schema was defined in the previous section and the `Tag` schema will be defined now.

 Let's start with the tag migration: